software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > If you have trouble generating the JAR file with the `./mvnw package` command, see if [this](problems-and-solutions#warning-java_home-environment-variable-is-not-set) solves the problem.

 The command will generate the JAR file under the `target` folder.
 Inside the folder there should be a file `quizzer-0.0.1-SNAPSHOT.jar`.
-Because we added the frontend-maven-plugin for the project previously, the JAR file will contain the JavaScript files required by the frontend.

 If the application is currently running, for example in Eclipse, stop it.
 Then, run `java -jar target/quizzer-0.0.1-SNAPSHOT.jar` to run the application with the JAR file.
 Open the application in <http://localhost:8080> and see that it is working.

 {: .note }